David Warner (actor)

-David Hattersley Warner (29 July 1941 – 24 July 2022) was an English actor who worked in film, television and theatre.
-Warner's lanky, often haggard appearance lent itself to a variety of villainous characters as well as more sympathetic roles across stage and screen.
-He received accolades such as a Primetime Emmy Award and nominations for a BAFTA Award and Screen Actors Guild Award.
+David Hattersley Warner (29 July 1941 – 24 July 2022) was an English actor.
+Warner's lanky, often haggard appearance lent itself to a variety of villainous characters, as well as more sympathetic roles, in a career spanning six decades across stage and screen.
+His accolades include a Primetime Emmy Award and nominations for a BAFTA Award and a Screen Actors Guild Award.

-Warner trained at the Royal Academy of Dramatic Art before joining the Royal Shakespeare Company (RSC) where he made his stage debut in 1962 where he played Henry VI in The Wars of the Roses cycle at the West End's Aldwych Theatre in 1964.
+Warner trained at the Royal Academy of Dramatic Art before joining the Royal Shakespeare Company (RSC), with whom he made his stage debut in 1962 and, in 1964, played Henry VI in the Wars of the Roses cycle at the West End's Aldwych Theatre.
 The RSC then cast him as Prince Hamlet in Peter Hall's 1965 production of Hamlet.
-He made his Broadway debut in the 2001 revival of Major Barbara.
+Warner made his Broadway debut in the 2001 revival of Major Barbara.

-He gained prominence portraying Karel Reisz in the film Morgan: A Suitable Case for Treatment (1966), for which he was nominated for the BAFTA Award for Best Actor in a Leading Role.
-Other notable roles include in The Omen (1976), Time After Time (1979), Time Bandits (1981), The French Lieutenant's Woman (1981), Tron (1982), A Christmas Carol (1984), Titanic (1997), Ladies in Lavender (2002), and Mary Poppins Returns (2018).
-He's also known for his roles in the films Star Trek V: The Final Frontier (1989), and Star Trek VI: The Undiscovered Country (1991).
-As a voice actor, he's best known for providing the voice of Ra's al Ghul in the DC Animated Universe, and The Lobe in Freakazoid.
+He gained prominence as the lead in the film Morgan: A Suitable Case for Treatment (Karel Reisz, 1966), for which he was nominated for the BAFTA Award for Best Actor in a Leading Role.
+His other roles include those in The Omen (1976), Time After Time (1979), Time Bandits (1981), The French Lieutenant's Woman (1981), Tron (1982), A Christmas Carol (1984), Seven Servants (1996), Titanic (1997), Scream 2 (1997), Ladies in Lavender (2002), and Mary Poppins Returns (2018).
+He is also known for his roles in the films Star Trek V: The Final Frontier (1989) and Star Trek VI: The Undiscovered Country (1991).

-Also known for his television roles, he received two Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or TV Movie nominations for his roles as Reinhard Heydrich in the CBS miniseries Holocaust (1978), and Pomponius Falco in the ABC miniseries Masada (1981), winning for the latter.
+For his work in television, Warner received two Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or TV Movie nominations, for his portrayals of Reinhard Heydrich in the NBC miniseries Holocaust (1978) and Pomponius Falco in the ABC miniseries Masada (1981); he won for the latter.

 Early life

-Warner was born on 29 July 1941 in Manchester, Lancashire, the son of Ada Doreen Hattersley and Herbert Simon Warner, a nursing home proprietor.
-He was born out of wedlock and frequently taken to be brought up by each of his parents, eventually settling with his Russian Jewish father and his stepmother.
+Warner was born on 29 July 1941, in Manchester, Lancashire, the son of Ada Doreen Hattersley and Herbert Simon Warner, a nursing home proprietor.
+He was born out of wedlock and frequently taken to be brought up by each of his parents, eventually settling with his stepmother and his father, a Russian Jew.
+At 18 years of age he started at RADA, from which graduated in 1961 with an Acting (RADA Diploma).

-He graduated from RADA in 1961.